Description

 Which means for our asset as example:

-• The downside risk over 5 years of Cerner is 16.5%, which is higher, thus worse compared to the benchmark SPY (15%) in the same period.
+• Looking at the downside risk of 16.5% in the last 5 years of Cerner, we see it is relatively larger, thus worse in comparison to the benchmark SPY (15%)

-• Compared with SPY (12.1%) in the period of the last 3 years, the downside deviation of 15.5% is higher, thus worse.
+• Compared with SPY (12.1%) in the period of the last 3 years, the downside volatility of 15.5% is larger, thus worse.

 Sharpe: